 I am based in Amsterdam; I have been living here since 2006.
 This is the longest I have continuously lived in one place (that is if you count out the brief stint in Singapore).
 My life has and continues to be truly transnational.
 I was born in Cuttack, Odisha (in India); a small sleepy town that can be dated back to the 8th century, steeped in history.
 The ayah, who helped my mother bring up her two opinionated children, once reprimanded me for eating from the ladle off the pot, “Someone who eats from the pot lives very far from home.”
 I did not pay heed to her prophetic words and continued my gluttonous escapades.
 Little did I know…

 I was born to parents of different cultural backgrounds and have lived in different villages, towns, cities, and countries.
-My grandparents were refugees, migrated from Pakistan to India during the Partition.
+My grandparents and mother were refugees, who migrated from Pakistan to India during the Partition.
 I have redefined and modified what home means and signifies.
 My references are flooded with the locations that have filled me as I have filled them.